Legislative & Political Dept.

 Legislative and Political Department Director

-(This article was first published in the January/February 2012 issue of The American Postal Worker magazine.)
+(This article appeared in the January/February 2012 issue of The American Postal Worker magazine.)

 Shortly after a House committee approved H.R.
 2309 — a bill that would destroy the Postal Service as we know it — members of the Senate postal committee signaled that the bill was unacceptable to them.
 On Nov.
 2, 2011, Senators Joe Lieberman (DCT), Susan Collins (R-ME), Tom Carper (D-DE) and Scott Brown (R-MA) introduced their own proposal for reforming the Postal Service, the 21st Century Postal Service Act (S. 1789).
 The bill was amended and approved by the Senate Homeland Security and Governmental Affairs Committee on Nov.
 9.